igor-stanimirovic/2d-platformer/Readme.md

 ## Overview

-Welcome to Jump Man, an 2D platformer game that showcases my skills in 2D game development using Unity.
+Welcome to Jump Man, a 2D platformer game that showcases my skills in 2D game development using Unity.
 This game is based on a course I watched, but I've heavily modified it.

 ## Features